SiGiL-Cpp/cpp-from-the-ground-up/pages/01-data.md

 consecutive values are spaced 16 apart), or as small as `0.015625` (with a gap of only about 0.002 between consecutive values at that scale).

-Floating points should be used in situations where we accept this property:
+Floating points should be used in situations where we accept and welcome this
-It is precise around `0` but that precision degrades as the values grow in magnitude.
+property: It is precise around `0` but that precision degrades as the values grow in magnitude.
 ```

 ### The many Faces of a Byte